Data Science Scholars

 - Get trained as a Carpentries Instructor and teach workshops

 ¹ We understand that not every department requires qualifying exams by the end of your first year.
 If you have not taken your qualifying exam(s) or papers, but have successfully completed your first year, please feel free to apply and note in your CV the estimated date by when you expect to complete your department's qualification requirements.
-Please have at least two years left in your PhD program as of September 2021.
+Please have at least two years left in your PhD program as of Fall quarter start date.